 My cycling fueling guide

-While riding my bikes, I've mostly only drunk water.
 A Camelbak on my MTB Here & Gravel, and a bottle on my Girs road bike Here.
-Usually taking just a bar or a gel when I take a break.

 For info.
 I don't have breakfast.
 Most of the time, all my sports sessions are in the mornings, which I prefer.
 I don't feel the need to eat before, and almost never have a carb bonk while doing anything.
-Taking a bar or gel is almost just an excuse to stop for a couple of minutes.

 The problem with bars and gels

 These days, bars and gels are expensive.
-Often around 3€ each, unless you buy supermarket versions that are basically just sugar-based products and not particularly effective.
+Often around 3€ or 4€ each, unless you buy supermarket versions that are basically just sugar-based products and not particularly effective.

 Gels are nice, lately I’ve been using Maurten GEL 100 CAF 100.
 It’s honestly very good, but I dislike: